 This activity authorizes Home Forward to use flexibilities granted by HUD during the COVID-19 pandemic to support households in leasing up with their voucher in perpetuity.
 Specifically, Home Forward:

-Executes the Housing Assistance Payment (HAP) contract within 120 days of the lease term.
+Executes the Housing Assistance Payment (HAP) contract within 120 days of the start of the lease term.
 HUD initially granted PHAs the authority to do this in waiver HCV-4, Notice PIH 2021-14(HA);

-Executes the Housing Assistance Payment (HAP) contract despite minor discrepancies between the lease and the HAP contract;
+Executes the Housing Assistance Payment (HAP) contract despite minor discrepancies between the lease and the HAP contract; and

-Makes Housing Assistance Payments (HAP) to the owner before the Housing Quality (HQS) Inspection is complete as needed.
+Makes Housing Assistance Payments (HAP) to the owner before the Housing Quality (HQS) Inspection is complete, as needed.
 Home Forward requires the owner’s self-certification that “the owner has no reasonable basis to have knowledge that life threatening conditions exist in the unit or units in question instead of conducting an initial inspection.”
 For any unit for which Home Forward accepted an owner’s self-certification, Home Forward completes the initial inspection as soon as is reasonably possible, but no later than 60 days of the owner’s self-certification.
 While the HQS inspection is pending, a tenant may request an expedited inspection as a Reasonable Accommodation request or if the tenant makes a report of a life-threatening condition.
-If, upon inspection, a unit is found to not meet the HQS standards, Home Forward follows the process to enforce an owner’s obligation to comply with HQS standards outlined in Home Forward’s Administrative Plan including owner notification, reinspection, HAP abatement, and, in limited cases, termination of the HAPC.
-HUD initially granted PHAs the authority to do this in waiver HQS-1, Notice PIH 2021-14(HA);
+If, upon inspection, a unit is found to not meet the HQS standards, Home Forward follows the process to enforce an owner’s obligation to comply with HQS standards outlined in Home Forward’s Administrative Plan including owner notification, reinspection, HAP abatement, and, in limited cases, termination of the HAP.
+HUD initially granted PHAs the authority to do this in waiver HQS-1, Notice PIH 2021-14(HA).

-This activity furthers the increase housing choice for low income families objective by giving households more flexibility to access stable housing or stay assisted in current housing sooner.
+This activity furthers the objective of increasing housing choice for low income families by giving households more flexibility to access stable housing sooner or to stay assisted in current housing.

 Changes or modifications